MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/booking-timestamps.md

 - **Timestamp Time**: The date and time of status change.

 - **Timestamp Source**: The device from which the status was changed.
-Note: When updating from the Field Service (Dynamics 365) mobile app, this timestamp source will always read **Desktop**.
+When updating from the Field Service (Dynamics 365) mobile app, this timestamp source will read **Desktop** if the changes was made while the app is running in Online mode, and **Mobile** when the app is running in Offline mode.

 > [!Note]
 > By default Booking Timestamps are only generated when there is a change in the related Field Service Status which is noted on each booking status, but this is configurable based on the **Timestamp Frequency setting** described below.